 Lieutenant Colonel House's awards and decorations include the Bronze Star (3 OLC), Defense Meritorious Serious Medal, the Meritorious Service Medal (Silver OLC), Army Commendation Medal (2 OLC), the Army Achievement Medal (2 OLC), the Korean Defense Service Medal, the National Defense Service Medal, Kosovo Campaign Medal with Bronze Star, Iraqi Campaign Medal ( 2 x Campaign Star), Afghanistan Campaign Medal (2 x Campaign Star), Inherent Resolve Campaign Medal (2 x Campaign Star), Global War on Terrorism Service Medal, the Army Service Ribbon, the NATO Medal (with Bronze Star – Kosovo/Afghanistan), Meritorious Unit Citation (MUC w/ 2 OLC), Army Superior Unit Award (ASUA), Joint Meritorious Unit Award (JMUA) and the Overseas Service Ribbon w/number 6.
 He wears the Combat Action Badge, Army Staff Badge and Parachutist Badge.
 Lieutenant Colonel House is married to the former Andrea Marshall of West Helena, Arkansas.
 They have two children, a daughter, Arriana (17) and a son, Christopher (22).

-CPT William Burgess was born 14 November 1986 and is a native of Alvarado, Texas.
-CPT Burgess entered the Army in 2004 as a Human Resource Specialist in the Army Reserves and deployed to Al Asad AB, Iraq in support of Operation Iraqi Freedom in 2005.
+Major William Burgess was born 14 November 1986 and is a native of Alvarado, Texas.
+Major Burgess entered the Army in 2004 as a Human Resource Specialist in the Army Reserves and deployed to Al Asad AB, Iraq, in support of Operation Iraqi Freedom in 2005.
 After the deployment, he began the ROTC program at Stephen F. Austin State University.
-In 2011, CPT Burgess earned a Bachelor’s of Liberal Arts in History and was commissioned as an Air Defense Artillery Officer.
-CPT Burgess attended the Basic Officer Leadership Course at FT.
+In 2011, Major Burgess earned a Bachelor’s of Liberal Arts in History and was commissioned as an Air Defense Artillery Officer.
+Major Burgess attended the Basic Officer Leadership Course at FT.
 Sill, OK.
 His initial assignment was with Charlie Battery, 3rd Battalion, 2nd Air Defense Artillery Regiment, 31st Air Defense Artillery Brigade, FT.
-Sill, OK as the Fire Control Platoon Leader.
-In December 2012, CPT Burgess deployed to Turkey in support of NATO mission Operation Active Fence.
-Following his Platoon Leader time, CPT Burgess was selected to be the Battery’s Executive Officer.
-Upon promotion to Captain in October 2015, CPT Burgess was selected to be the Battalion Adjutant of 3rd Battalion, 2nd Air Defense Artillery Regiment.
-CPT Burgess attended Air Defense Artillery Captain’s Career Course (ADACCC) at FT.
-Sill, OK in 2016.
-Following ADACCC, CPT Burgess was assigned to 32d AAMDC, FT.
-Bliss, TX and deployed to Kuwait as an Operations Officer in the TAAMDCORD cell in 2017.
-Served as the commander for Headquarters Support Battery, 5th Battalion, 52nd Air Defense Artillery Regiment, 11th Air Defense Artillery Brigade, FT.
-Bliss, TX from February-December 2018, commander of Charlie Battery, 5-52 ADA from February 2019-August 2020, commander of Headquarters and Headquarters Battery, 5-52 ADA from September 2020-June 2021; deployed to Al Udied AB, Qatar May 2020-May 2021.
-He is currently serving as the Assistant Professor of Military Science/ROTC at Murray State University.
+Sill, OK, as the Fire Control Platoon Leader.
+In December 2012, Major Burgess deployed to Turkey in support of NATO mission Operation Active Fence.
+Following his Platoon Leader time, Major Burgess was selected to be the Battery’s Executive Officer.
+Upon promotion to Captain in October 2015, Major Burgess was selected to be the Battalion Adjutant of 3rd Battalion, 2nd Air Defense Artillery Regiment.
+Major Burgess attended Air Defense Artillery Captain’s Career Course (ADACCC) at FT.
+Sill, OK, in 2016.
+Following ADACCC, Major Burgess was assigned to 32d AAMDC, FT.
+Bliss, TX, and deployed to Kuwait as an Operations Officer in the TAAMDCORD cell in 2017.
+Major Burgess served as the commander for Headquarters Support Battery, 5th Battalion, 52nd Air Defense Artillery Regiment, 11th Air Defense Artillery Brigade, FT.
+Bliss, TX, from February-December 2018; commander of Charlie Battery, 5-52 ADA from February 2019-August 2020; commander of Headquarters and Headquarters Battery, 5-52 ADA from September 2020-June 2021; and deployed to Al Udied AB, Qatar, May 2020-May 2021.
+He is currently serving as the Program Director and Assistant Professor of Military Science/ROTC at Murray State University.

-CPT Burgess is married to the former Rebecca Clark of Joshua, TX and they have two daughters; Sophia (6) and Olivia (2).
+Major Burgess is married to the former Rebecca Clark of Joshua, TX, and they have two daughters; Sophia and Olivia.

 - Basic Combat Training, Fort Leonard Wood, MO 2004